-Abstract: The paper briefly presents the concept and framework of regional integration in Africa.
+The article briefly presents the concept and framework of regional integration in Africa.
 It then discusses the principles, history, and current state of negotiations to disclose the effects of EPAs on regional integration efforts in Africa.
-Then it analyses the trends in international trade relations between the EU and the five EPA regions in Africa aiming to assess if EPAs have the envisaged positive impact on trade for both the EU, the EPA regions and the participating countries.
+Then it analyses the trends in international trade relations between the EU and the five EPA regions in Africa for the period 2003-2013, aiming to assess if EPAs have the envisaged positive impact on trade for both the EU, the EPA regions and the participating countries.
+The analysis includes the direction, dynamics and commodity structure of EU trade with African EPA regions.
 As a conclusion, the paper presents some general questions posed by the analysis on the future development of EPAs and the trade policy of the EU towards Sub-Saharan African countries.